 A southeast Asian fruit that mimics the texture of pulled pork is a great alternative for vegetarians, or those looking to eat less meat.
-Look for canned young jackfruit in brine for savoury applications.
+Look for canned young jackfruit in brine for savory applications.
 You can use it as a meat substitute in tacos or sandwiches.

 Crumbled and cooked cauliflower florets have fewer calories and more fiber than traditional white rice, making it a smart choice for those watching their carbohydrate intake.